r-lib/vctrs/tests/testthat/_snaps/conditions.md

     Output
       <error/rlang_error>
       Error in `stop_incompatible_type()`:
-      ! `action` must be a character vector, not a number.
+      ! `action` must be a character vector, not the number 1.

 # can override arg in OOB conditions